jaypipes/articles/db/uuid-vs-integer.md

 ## Application scenarios

 As mentioned above, I wanted to show the impact of these schema designs/choices in **real-world applications**.
-To that point, I developed a number benchmark scenarios that I thought represented some realistic data access and data write patterns.
+To that point, I developed a number of benchmark scenarios that I thought represented some realistic data access and data write patterns.

 For the brick-and-mortar application, I came up with these scenarios: